FAQs (General Questions)

 The recuperation period after plastic surgery varies.
 It depends on the procedure performed and the person being operated on.

 The majority of patients will require assistance for the first two days after an operation.
 After two days, most patients are able to look after themselves.
-This recuperative period may need to be a little longer if a patient has dependents or children to care for.
+This recuperative period may need to be a little longer if a patient has dependents or children to care for, or if their surgery was more extensive.

 The recuperation periods for some of the most common procedures are detailed below.
 These time frames are estimations, and do not factor in return to vigorous exercise.

-Breast surgery: For the majority of people that have breast surgery, patients can move around independently by the second day after the operation.
+- Breast surgery: For the majority of people that have breast surgery (such as mastopexy or augmentation mammoplasty), patients can move around independently by the second day after the operation.
 If your work doesn’t require you to lift more than two kilograms at any one time, you can generally return to work after 7 days post-operation.

-Abdominoplasty: After undergoing an abdominoplasty, patients may take between two-to-four days before being able to move around entirely independently.
-The recovery is almost identical to a Caesarean section.
+- Abdominoplasty (tummy tuck): After undergoing an abdominoplasty (tummy tuck), patients may take between two-to-four days before being able to move around entirely independently.
+The recovery is similar to a Caesarean section.
 One can return to a desk job at 10 days, other jobs in two to three weeks.

-The results you receive from your plastic surgery depend a lot on the cosmetic surgeon you decide to have operation completed by.
-Depending on the skill of the cosmetic surgeon and your personal aesthetic preferences, your results can be very subtle and natural or more extensive.
+The results you receive from your plastic surgery depend a lot on the plastic surgeon who performs the procedure, as well as other individual factors.
+Depending on the skill of the plastic surgeon and your personal aesthetic preferences, your results can be very subtle or more extensive.
+As results will vary, it is always important to discuss your expectations with Dr Tavakoli before surgery.

 Breast implants are no longer made of liquid silicone in a liquid sac.
-If you were to cut one of them in half, they have a gel-like core which is in no danger of bursting.
-Therefore these implants cannot puncture, explode or leak into the body.
+If you were to cut one of them in half, they have a gel-like core.
+Therefore these implants cannot puncture, explode or leak liquid into the body.

 Choosing an implant size is an important personal decision that you will make in consultation with your surgeon.
 Dr. Tavakoli will help to guide you through the process of deciding which size will be best to achieve the look you desire, as well as which size will work best with your body.

-Picking the right size of the breast implant is one of the most important decisions in the breast augmentation or implant process.
-This being the case, a good surgeon will discuss several approaches to help the patient make the best decision based on their anatomy, personal preferences and the aesthetic appearance they wish to achieve.
+Picking the right size of the breast implant is one of the most important decisions in the breast augmentation mammoplasty process.
+This being the case, your surgeon will discuss several approaches to help the patient make the best decision based on their anatomy, personal preferences and the aesthetic appearance they wish to achieve.
 They may even get the patient to wear a bra with the augment inside to see how they look.

 What is capsular hardening and how is it treated?

-This is the most serious complication of a breast augmentation procedure.
+This is one of the most serious possible complications of a breast augmentation mammoplasty procedure.
 The latest implants are covered in material which has greatly reduced the incidence of capsular contraction formation.
 A “capsule” or capsule formation is a layer of scar tissue that normally forms around any artificial material placed in the body.
-It is important to realize that this is the natural response of the body to foreign material.
+It is important to realise that this is the natural response of the body to foreign material.

 There’s a chance.
 It’s very unusual to lose feeling in your entire breast, but about 5 percent of patients experience numbness in their nipples.
 This may occur if their nerves are cut or stretched during surgery.

-A face lift is generally only a consideration for women above the age of 45.
+A face lift is generally only a consideration for patients above the age of 45.
 At this age your skin is still elastic and malleable.
-Once a person reaches their mid-to-late 50’s, your skin will have lost much of the elasticity that ensures a natural-looking lift.
-It can be attempted, but it will be a much more involved process and may need to be combined with laser resurfacing, eyelid surgery and even an eyebrow lift.
+Once a person reaches their mid-to-late 50’s, your skin may have lost much of the elasticity.
+It can be attempted, but it will be a much more involved process and may need to be combined with laser resurfacing, eyelid surgery (blepharoplasty) and even an eyebrow lift (browplasty).
 Surgeons are wary of performing facial liposuction on patients past their mid-50’s as skin may sag once fat has been removed.

 Surgical times may vary according to a number of factors.
 Primary rhinoplasty procedures tend to take between two and three hours to complete and revision rhinoplasty procedures typically take between three and four hours.

 A rhinoplasty procedure requires incisions to be made in the skin which will result in minor scarring.
 In a “closed” rhinoplasty procedure, however, the incisions are confined to the inside of the nose, the result of which is no visible scarring.
 With an “open” rhinoplasty, a small incision is made on the columella, or the underside of the skin between the nostrils.
-This results in a small, fine-line scar that is well-concealed and barely noticeable in a short amount of time.
+This results in a small, fine-line scar that is well-concealed.

 Liposuction is the process of removing fat cells from a specific area of the body.
 If you gain weight, fat cells in other parts of your body will expand.
 This means areas which are not normally susceptible to gaining fat, such as your wrists, may gain weight.